-You spent your lifetime dreaming about your wedding gown, so shopping for it is sure to be an exhilarating, exciting and, yes, overwhelming experience.
+Ever since you got engaged, you can’t stop imagining yourself in the perfect wedding gown—so shopping for it is sure to be an exhilarating, exciting and, yes, overwhelming experience.
 When should you start?
 Where should you go?
 What happens once you're there?
 Well, your worrying is over.
 From ordering to altering, here's everything you need to know.

 12 Months to Go

 After setting the budget for your wedding, you’ll need to decide how much of that will be spent on your dress.
 In addition to the cost of the dress, you'll need to add on taxes, alterations and possibly shipping.
 Don't forget to also set aside part of that budget (10 to 20 percent) for extras like your shoes, veil and jewelry.

 Before you start shopping, figure out what style you're looking for.
 Your venue can help you narrow that down.
 If you're having a beachside wedding, you'll probably want a flowy, unfussy gown.
 Getting married at an upscale hotel?
 A formal ball gown could be your dress.
 Also find out what silhouettes best suit your body shape.
 Then look through pictures of wedding dresses online and in magazines, and tear out or save your favorite styles.
 The Wedding LookBook by The Knot app is a great place to begin—you can search thousands of gowns by style and price and find local salons that carry them.
 Or, browse our wedding dress marketplace for a list of salons in your area.

 Editor's note: While plenty of research can help narrow down your options, keep an open mind.
 An experienced consultant can help you find the right dress for your budget and body type—and the style of dress you end up loving might even surprise you.